splunk/public-o11y-docs/gdi/opentelemetry/install-linux.rst

 .. code-block:: bash

    curl -sSL https://dl.signalfx.com/splunk-otel-collector.sh > /tmp/splunk-otel-collector.sh && \
-   sudo sh /tmp/splunk-otel-collector.sh --with-fluentd --realm SPLUNK_REALM -- SPLUNK_ACCESS_TOKEN
+   sudo sh /tmp/splunk-otel-collector.sh --with-fluentd --realm $SPLUNK_REALM -- $SPLUNK_ACCESS_TOKEN

 When turned on, the Fluentd service is configured by default to collect and forward log events with the ``@SPLUNK`` label to the Collector, which then sends these events to the HEC ingest endpoint determined by the ``--realm <SPLUNK_REALM>`` option.
 For example, ``https://ingest.<SPLUNK_REALM>.signalfx.com/v1/log``.